-Our human eyes and brains tend to pick out pairs of stars on the dome of night, especially if the two stars are relatively bright.
-Few such couplings represent true partner stars in space, however; rarely are the two stars gravitationally bound.
+Our human eyes and brains easily pick out pairs of stars on the dome of night, especially if the two stars are relatively bright.
+Few such couplings represent true partner stars in space, however.
 Some well-known stellar pairs that are not truly bound include the two stars of the constellation Gemini the Twins – Castor and Pollux – as well as the Little Dipper’s bowl stars Kochab and Pherkad.
-On Northern Hemisphere summer nights, another famous pair of stars glares down at us from up high in the northern sky.
-These stars are Eltanin and Rastaban.
-They represent the fiery Eyes of the constellation Draco the Dragon.
-Like many pairs of stars, these two look close together only because they are aligned on nearly the same line of sight, as seen from Earth.
+On Northern Hemisphere summer nights, another famous pair of stars – not gravitationally bound – peers down at us from the northern sky.
+These stars are Eltanin and Rastaban, representing the fiery Eyes of the constellation Draco the Dragon.
 Follow the links below to learn more.

 The Dragon’s eyes appear in the northeast sky on spring evenings, nearly overhead on late summer evenings and in the northwest evening sky in late autumn and early winter.

 Science and history of the Dragon’s Eyes.
 Modern astronomy has determined that the star Rastaban lies well over 200 light-years farther away than its counterpart in Draco, Eltanin.
 Best estimates place Eltanin at 148 light-years and Rastaban at 362 light-years distant.